 - Submit an application for ECFMG certification.
 Note: this merely begins the process of ECFMG certification (see requirements above).

 - Verify status as current student/graduate.
 The ECFMG must verify with your medical school that you are attending/have graduated.
 Verification is either electronic through the ECFMG Medical School Web Portal (EMSWP) Status Verification program or via a paper form (Certification Statement Form 183).
-Note: students report this can take take anywhere from 1-4+ months.
-It is highly recommended you begin this process early, as you cannot take the USMLEs before verifying your student status.
+Note: students report this can take anywhere from 1-4+ months.
+You must begin this process early, as you cannot take the USMLEs before verifying your student status.

 - Graduate from med school.
 You must confirm graduating from your medical school and receipt of your diploma.

-Do I Need to Be ECFMG Certified to Apply to Residency/Participate in the Match?
+Do I Need to Be ECFMG Certified to Apply for Residency/Participate in the Match?

 “You must be certified by ECFMG before your program’s start date, although you can apply to programs before becoming certified.”